-- Small business owners have laid off employees as a result of extreme weather events: Due to the devastating financial impacts of extreme weather on their businesses, more than 1 in 5 small business owners (21%) have had to lay off employees.
-What's more, 44% of respondents report they've had to close their business for up to a week after a storm, and some owners say they've had to close for as long as 14 to 30 days. - Nearly half of North Carolina small employers have been personally affected by extreme weather events: Nearly half (47%) of North Carolina small business owners report they have personally seen examples of extreme weather financially impacting their own business or those around them.
-When asked whether it was their own or a nearby business impacted by extreme weather events, a vast 67% say that it was their own business that was affected. - Small business owners say they have seen a significant financial impact to their business as a result of extreme weather: A staggering 90% of small business owners impacted by extreme weather say the financial impact to their business was significant, and nearly four in 10 report damages between \$5,000 to \$25,000. - Entrepreneurs believe there should be a federal insurance program in place to help small businesses recover from extreme weather events: 64% of small employers agree we need a federal insurance program to help small employers recover from extreme weather and climate change-related events.
-Nearly one-third (32%) say they strongly agree we need a federal insurance program. - Small business owners believe climate change that causes extreme weather hurts small businesses: 66% of small employers agree climate change and extreme weather events like Hurricane Sandy are an urgent problem that can disrupt the economy and harm small businesses. - Small employers support legislation that would promote energy conservation and cut waste: 57% of small business owners support legislation that would strengthen energy efficiency requirements in housing and commercial building codes, incentivize industrial energy efficiency using rebates for certain equipment, encourage energy-efficient supply chains, increase conservation efforts at federal agencies and provide energy efficiency training for workers.
-Nearly a third (29%) say they strongly support this legislation. - Small businesses owners support the expanded use of renewable energy sources that provide economic benefits for entrepreneurs, and believe policies like the Clean Air Act help spur innovation and create economic growth: A vast majority of small business owners (69%) agree the expanded use of renewable energy sources such as solar and wind power can have economic benefits for small business owners by creating new business opportunities for entrepreneurs.
-What's more, 58% believe implementation of clean air policies such as the Clean Air Act can create economic benefits for small employers by spurring technological innovation to meet clean air standards, creating new industries and stimulating demand for services. - Small employers favor stronger standards aimed at curbing emissions from existing power plants that cause climate change: Nearly two-thirds (62%) of North Carolina small business owners support the Environmental Protection Agency regulating industrial carbon emissions from existing power plants that contribute to climate change. - Respondents were politically diverse: 40% identified as Republican, 35% as Democrat and 26% as independent or other.
+- Small business owners have laid off employees as a result of extreme weather events: Due to the devastating financial impacts of extreme weather on their businesses, nearly 1 in 5 small business owners (18%) have had to lay off employees.
+What's more, a vast 59% of respondents report having to close their business for up to a week after a storm, and some owners say they've had to close for as long as 14 to 30 days. - Four in 10 Virginia small employers have been personally affected by extreme weather events: Four in 10 (39%) Virginia small business owners report they have personally seen examples of extreme weather financially impacting their own business or those around them.
+When asked whether it was their own or a nearby business impacted by extreme weather events, nearly two-thirds (65%) said that it was their own business that was affected. - Small business owners say they have seen a "significant" financial impact to their business as a result of extreme weather: A staggering 87% of small business owners impacted by extreme weather say the financial impact to their business was "significant," and nearly four in 10 report damages between \$5,000 to \$25,000. - Entrepreneurs believe there should be a federal insurance program in place to help small businesses recover from extreme weather events: 56% of small employers agree we need a federal insurance program to help small employers recover from extreme weather climate change-related events. - Small business owners believe climate change that causes extreme weather hurts small businesses and favor stronger standards aimed at curbing emissions from existing power plants that cause climate change: 58% of small employers agree climate change and extreme weather events like Hurricane Sandy are an urgent problem that can disrupt the economy and harm small businesses.
+And more than half (52%) support the Environmental Protection Agency regulating industrial carbon emissions from existing power plants that contribute to climate change. - Small employers support legislation that would promote energy conservation and cut waste: 52% of small business owners support legislation that would strengthen energy efficiency requirements in housing and commercial building codes, incentivize industrial energy efficiency using rebates for certain equipment, encourage energy-efficient supply chains, increase conservation efforts at federal agencies and provide energy efficiency training for workers. - Small businesses owners support the expanded use of renewable energy sources that provide economic benefits for entrepreneurs, and believe policies like the Clean Air Act help spur innovation and create economic growth: A vast majority of small business owners (64%) agree the expanded use of renewable energy sources such as solar and wind power can have economic benefits for small business owners by creating new business opportunities.
+And more than half (51%) believe implementation of clean air policies such as the Clean Air Act can create economic benefits for small employers by spurring technological innovation to meet clean air standards, creating new industries and stimulating demand for services. - Respondents were politically diverse: 35% identified as Republican, 26% as Democrat and 40% as independent or other.

-North Carolina Entrepreneurs Have Been Significantly Impacted by Extreme Weather; Had to Lay Off Employees Because of it
+Virginia Entrepreneurs Have Been Significantly Impacted by Extreme Weather; Had to Lay Off Employees Because of it

-Small business owners in North Carolina have been significantly impacted by extreme weather events-so much so that more than 1 in 5 (21%) said they've had to lay off employees because of it.
+Small business owners in Virginia have been significantly impacted by extreme weather events-so much so that nearly 1 in 5 (18%) said they've had to lay off employees because of it.